This online survey will assess young people's physical and mental health during the COVID-19 pandemic.

 The most important risks or discomforts that you may expect from taking part in this research include loss of privacy if someone observes you while you are completing this survey.
 Please make sure to complete this survey on your personal computer, phone or tablet, when you are in a private place where nobody can see you.
 It is possible that the content of the questions makes you sad or anxious, or you may realize that you need help and support.
 Therefore, we included information to relevant community resources at the end of the survey.
 We have chosen this support to be able to maintain your anonymity and integrity.

 It is not expected that you will personally benefit from this research.
 Some participants may benefit from the list of community resources provided after completion of the survey.

-There are possible benefits to others, too, e.g. better cooperation of schools, student health-, social services, municipalities, and healthcare organizations to quickly implement relevant support measures, which could prevent the development of long-term and severe consequences of the COVID-19 pandemic in adolescents.
+There are possible benefits to others, too, e.g. better cooperation of schools, student health-, social services, municipalities, and healthcare organizations to quickly implement relevant support measures, which could prevent the development of long-term and severe consequences of the COVID-19 pandemic in adolescents and patients with addiction.

 You will find a link at the end of the survey with contact information for various support organizations.

 International research leader/Principal investigator: Professor Nora Kerekes, Ph.D.

 Zsuzsa Szombathyne Meszaros, MD, PhD Associate Professor of Psychiatry; SUNY

 Scott F. Ulberg, MD, Clinical Assistant Professor of Psychiatry; SUNY

 Rachael Kuch-Cecconi, MD, Child & Adolescent Psychiatry Fellow; SUNY